 Feed information and make sure the boat can still move.
 Talk about a time, where there are gaps, who may invade your space and attempting to work out time on distance to the start.

-- How do you hold your lane off the start line?
+How do you hold your lane off the start line?
+Starting Strategy

 The key to this is in making sure you can get to full speed at or before the start.
 Once racing in a crowded area you have to keep moving between height and speed, too much of one over the other will get you in trouble.
 Height, height, speed.
 Repeat until the space around you is acceptable to sail your own race.

-- If you get baulked or get a far from satisfactory start, what do you do to recover?
+If you get baulked or get an ordinary start, what do you do to recover?

 It’s important to recognize this quickly and then stop the bleeding.
 Tack, take sterns and look at your options.
 Unless you are utterly convinced that left is the way to go, in that case, suck it up and sail fast, Better to go slow the right way than fast the wrong way.